MelSumner/MelSumner.github.io/_posts/2024-08-02-types-of-accessibility-approaches.md

 The Accessibility Anarchist, particularly when they bear the responsibility of being a browser vendor, is the most frustrating of all categories for me.
 They are creating a false justice.
 It creates a rift between folks who depend on the Spec as a source of truth.
 It creates a distrust in the Spec.
 It creates a scenario where, instead of the Spec saying "this is how it should work", the browser vendor is saying "this is how Spec should work."
 It's no longer a collaborative, consensus-driven decision; it's a decision by a select few, behind closed doors and THIS IS VERY BAD for the web _at large_.

+However, browser venders _in general_ have a history of adding exceptions for their own best interest.
+Also, Spec has a history of moving slowly (too slowly, some may argue).
+So the odds are not great here.

-Back to our normally scheduled programming.
+Ok, back to our normally scheduled programming.

 There may be other types that exist, these four (and their sub-types) are how I'm sorting things through right now.